RxyMX/backend-api-template/README.md

 ## Creating a new project

-1) Click on create template of this repostiory
+1) Click on `use this template` of this repostiory
 2) `git clone {repo}` in your workspace directory of choice
 3) `./setup_git` in the root of the project
 4) Rename the `/cmd/common-go-example` folder to `/cmd/{repo-name}`